Forthcoming Book

 Why This Matters

-Our system makes the logic of your evidentiary reasoning self-evident to judges and juries, no matter the subject matter, complexity, or their familiarity with the topic.
+Our system makes the logic of your logical evidentiary reasoning self-evident to judges and juries, no matter the subject matter, complexity, or their familiarity with the topic.
 You’ll never have to wonder if your reasoning is sound or worry about hidden flaws.

 We also teach how to translate your reasoning into clear, user-friendly argument maps or diagrams, making the connections in your argument visually obvious.